-Do you want to find out if whole house fans truly work in keeping your home cool?
+Do you want to find out how whole house fans work?

-At Home Inspector Secrets, we’ll give you the down and dirty on how effective they really are at cooling down your home — and if the purchase is worth the hassle.
+At Home Inspector Secrets, we’ll give you the down and dirty on how whole house fans work — and if the purchase is worth the hassle.

 In this article, you will discover…

-- Why increasing your attic vents can double the performance of a house attic fan — this is important!
+- How increasing your attic vents can double the performance of a house attic fan

 - How you can save up to 90% on your A/C costs by using a whole house fan